Research

 Figure 1: Sister species P. andersoni and P. foliolatum have partially overlapping ranges and differ in ecologically important traits, like microhabitat, foot size, and dentition.
 A) Map of the Pacific Northwest showing glacial extent during the Last Glacial Maximum (blue), the range of P. andersoni (orange), and the range of P. foliolatum (purple).
 B) P. andersoni and C) P. foliolatum feeding on mushrooms.
 D) Comparisons of dentition between P. andersoni and P. foliolatum (Pilsbry & Vanatta 1898).

+My lab studies species limits and speciation in native terrestrial gastropods from North America.
 Taildropper slugs (genus Prophysaon) are endemic to the temperate rainforests of the Pacific Northwest (Figure 1A).
 There are nine described species, and the group appears to have a complex history with the potential for geology, climate, and ecology to have driven diversification.
-During my dissertation, I developed a novel approach to delimit species while considering population-level processes (delimitR) and inferred a likely history of divergence in isolated refugia during glaciation, followed by expansion and gene flow between lineages upon secondary contact in several species (Smith & Carstens 2020, Smith et al. in review).
-We are currently collecting genomic and transcriptomic to learn not only whether and when gene flow has occurred between species, but also which regions of the genome have introgressed across species and population boundaries.
-We’re also using Scanning Electron Microscopy (SEM) to image the radula (i.e. dentition) of these slugs in an attempt to quantify phenotypic variation in an ecologically relevant trait (Figure 2).
+Our research has supported a likely history of divergence in isolated refugia during glaciation, followed by expansion and gene flow between lineages upon secondary contact in several species (Smith & Carstens, 2020; Smith et al., 2024).
+Furthermore, we have found evidence of undescribed diversity in this group (Smith et al., 2026).

 Figure 2: The radula of a specimen of Prophysaon foliolatum.
 The radula was dissected out and then imaged on a Scanning Electron Microscope at Indiana University.